Tatsunoko Vs. Capcom: etc, etc, etc

 Muramasa is like a haiku.
 It’s simple and concise.
 It comes from an ancient era where a direction pad and a button or two were all anyone needed to escape into virtual reality.
 Its three metric phrases are its combat, its art and music, and its role playing.
 Games like this are rare these days in the retail world, having been mostly contained into digital distribution and indie divisions.
 I don’t know how this one managed to make it onto store shelves, but I commend whoever was responsible.

-Muramasa is set in mythological Japan, where mortal life rides upon the outcome of conflicts between the gods and demons, and human civilization sprawls across the countryside. → Read the rest
+Muramasa is set in mythological Japan, where mortal life rides upon the outcome of conflicts between the gods and demons, and human civilization sprawls across the countryside.
+Some hamlets have sprouted within the forests and the fields and are filled with good natured country folk who love the company of traveling strangers. → The King of Articles 2002: Unlimited Match

 Review – Cursed Mountain